SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-32
-- Till now we used "Allow-all" method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop-Documentation only.
+- Till now we used "Allow-all" method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the Roboshop Documentation only.
 - We have developed our own customized module for creating VPC right ?
-In this session also we are going to develop our own customized SG module, so refer "Roboshop-aws-SGmodule" in VS
+In this session also we are going to develop our own customized module for SG.
+Refer "Roboshop-aws-sg-module" in VS.
-- We have created Security groups and Security group rules for all the components according to the Roboshop Documentation, so go through the code in "02-sg" in "Roboshop-terraform" folder.
+- We have created Security groups & Security group rules for all the components according to the Roboshop Documentation.
-- Why we created different folders for every resources in "Roboshop-terraform" ?
+- Why we created separate folders for every resources in "Roboshop-terraform" ?
 Refresh time
 - Since they are in separate folders, consider they are like different projects.
 - Go through the folders 01-vpc, 02-sg, 03-vpn, 04-ec2 code in "Roboshop-terraform" folder in VS.
 - What is the main input required to create a SG ?
 VPC_ID
-- For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc.
-  How do you get the information of resource which is in another team or another project ?
-SSM Parameter
+- For example in Big companies, 1 team is taking care for VPC, another team is taking care for SG etc. How do you get the information of resource which is in another team, project, folder ?
+SSM Parameter store
 - What is SSM Parameter store in "AWS systems manager" ?
-Its like a configuration storage.
+Configuration storage.
 - What does Configuration storage (or) Central storage do ?
 - What is the Naming convention while storing the Configuration (or) Key-Value pair in SSM ?
-- Generally Naming format will be in the linux structure like "/roboshop/dev/vpc_id"
+- Generally Naming format will be in linux structure like "/roboshop/dev/vpc_id"
-- As we know Data-sources is used to query the data dynamically from the providers and also from the existing resources right ? but to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data source, but we used data source only to query the default vpc_id, but to take the created vpc_id, again data-source is not an option, because we need to give vpc_id as input.
+- As we know Data-sources is used to query the data dynamically from the providers and also from the existing resources right ?
+But to query from the existing resource, we need to give some input like vpc_id, this vpc_id we cannot get from the data source, but we used data source only to query the default vpc_id, but to take the created vpc_id, again data-source is not an option, because we need to give vpc_id as input.
 - Since VPC is in different folder, how do we get vpc_id in SG ?
-You need to store vpc_id in SSM Parameter store and read that saved Key-Value in SG using data-source option.
+You need to store vpc_id in SSM Parameter store first & then read that saved Key-Value in SG using data-source option.
-- Go through the "Terraform-aws-SGmodule" in VS, just module developing.
-- Generally it is not mandatory to create ingress rules while creating SG and why ? but egress is static because this traffic creating from our server, mostly it will be constant.
+- Generally it is not mandatory to create ingress rules while creating SG & why ?
+But egress is static because this traffic is creating from our server, mostly it will be constant.
 - In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf file
-- In Security groups, we have two names "Name" and "Security group name" what is the difference ?
+- In Security groups, we have two names "Name" & "Security group name" what is the difference ?
-- As a module developer, you must output the resources in output.tf file like IDs etc. So that other teams will refer.
+- As a module developer, you must output the resources in output.tf file like IDs etc. So that other teams will use it.
-- Now create all Security groups according to the Roboshop Documentation "02-sg" in VS.
-- For example according to the Roboshop Documentation, Mongodb ---> Should accept connections from "Catalogue" and "User" what should be the ingress (Security group rule) of mongodb now ?
-Source should be the CatalogueIP & Port 27017, Similarly for User also ?
+- Now creating Security groups, for example according to the Roboshop Documentation, Mongodb --> Should accept connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
+Source should be the CatalogueIP & Port 27017, Similarly for User also.
 - Is CatalogueIP is constant everytime ?
 NO! then what should we do ?
-We need to take the ElasticIP which is very costly, because we have 12 Private servers that means we need to create 12 EIPs.
-If it is a Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
+We need to take the ElasticIP which is very costly, because we have 12 Private servers, that means we need to create 12 EIPs.
+If it is Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
-- So Security group has given one option, first create Mongodb and Catalogue Security groups.
+- So Security group has given one option, first create Mongodb & Catalogue Security groups.
-- Then go to the Security groups in aws console and select created mongodb_SG/Edit_inbound_rules/Add rule Type --> Custom TCP, Port: 27017 and in source just type "sg" next to the custom, you will get the created Security groups, in that select already created Catalogue_SG.
+- Then go to the Security groups in aws console & select created mongodb SG/Edit inbound rules/Add rule Type --> Custom TCP, Port 27017 & in source just type "sg" next to the custom, you will get the created SGs, in that select already created Catalogue SG.
 Same for the User also.
-- Now write a terraform code for all the Security groups according to the Roboshop Documentation.
+- Now write a terraform code for all the SGs according to the Roboshop Documentation.
-- Now creating EC2's for the roboshop "04-ec2" in VS using Open-source module from the internet.
+- Now creating EC2s for the roboshop 04-ec2 in VS, using Open-source module from the internet.
 - Here the only disadvantage is you cannot connect to this Private instances using SSH, because Private instances dont have PublicIP.
-We have two options and what are there ?
-"Jump_host" & "Installing VPN" in Default_VPC to connect to Private instances which are in Roboshop_VPC, but make sure you have Peering connection between Default_VPC and Roboshop_VPC.
+We have two options "Jump host" & "Installing VPN" in Default VPC to connect to private instances which are in Roboshop VPC, but make sure you have Peering connection between Default VPC & Roboshop VPC.
 - We used "CISCO" VPN in our company which is costly, but for practice we used "OpenVpn Connect"

 ### Session-33